Border authorities find longest-ever drug smuggling tunnel

 “They continue to surprise me.”

-Authorities are yet to make arrests or seize drugs and have not revealed any suspicions behind who they believe is responsible for the sophisticated tunnel.
+Authorities are yet to make arrests or seize drugs and have not revealed who they think is responsible for the sophisticated tunnel.

-“The sophistication of this tunnel demonstrates the determination and monetary resources of the cartels,” he added.
+“The sophistication of this tunnel demonstrates the determination and monetary resources of the cartels.”

-While cross-border tunnels at the US-Mexico border are nothing new, the tunnel’s size and its technical components are what shocked authorities.
+While cross-border tunnels at the US-Mexico border are nothing new, the tunnel’s size and its technical components shocked authorities.

-“Thrilled” by the discovery of this “high-level narco-tunnel”, Deputy Chief Patrol Agent Aaron Heitke said it will now be “rendered unusable for cross-border smuggling”.
+Deputy Chief Patrol Agent Aaron Heitke said he was “thrilled” by the discovery of the “high-level narco-tunnel” – and it would be “rendered unusable for cross-border smuggling”.

-An offshoot from the main tunnel was discovered at about one kilometre into the US then traveled several metres then came to an end without breaching the surface.
+An offshoot from the main tunnel was discovered at about one kilometre into the US.
+It travelled several metres before coming to an end without breaching the surface.

-The main tunnel extended another city block at which point agents discovered several hundred sandbags blocking the suspected former exit of the tunnel at a warehouse district within the US.
+The main tunnel extended another city block at which point agents discovered several hundred sandbags blocking its suspected former exit at a warehouse district in San Diego.

 -with agencies